Table Of Contents

 Moreover, the company’s expanded decarbonization goals create a rationale for the CFO to seriously investigate sustainable finance options for the first time, expanding the company’s bank and investor network, and laying the foundation to finance a broader range of decarbonization measures in the future.

 Adopt alternative asset ownership strategies: The finance team’s role extends beyond interfacing with internal functions to structure engagements with third parties to manage non-core assets with significant decarbonization potential.
-The finance team has developed a portfolio of partnership agreements structured to minimize risks associated to technology, performance and maintenance needs.
+The finance team has developed a portfolio of partnership agreements structured to minimize risks associated with technology, performance, and maintenance needs.

 Introduce internal carbon valuation measures: The finance function calculates and institutes an internal carbon price and budget.
 With increased transparency, internal teams independently look for emissions reduction opportunities and new creative solutions emerge, such as workspace redesign, optimized shipping schedules, and carbon credit trading.
 The tool is also leveraged to help quantify and mitigate future risks and opportunities associated with changes in climate policy, thereby protecting the downsides that might be created in such scenarios.